bappychanting/codecubedocs/docs/configuration.rst

 * ``APP_NAME``: Defines application name e.g. if you are creating a blog you can rename the constant into “My Blog”.
 * ``APP_URL``: Defines the application default URL.
 By default it is set to local server address *http://localhost:8000*.
 You should set it to domain/subdomain address once deployed in an online server.
 You can set the protocol dynamically using this code: ``(isset($_SERVER['HTTPS']) && $_SERVER['HTTPS'] == 'on' ? 'https' : 'http').'://localhost:8000'``.
 * ``APP_ENV``: Defines the current application environment.
-BY default it is set to development environment- ‘dev’.
+BY default it is set to development environment- ``dev``.
 You should change the value once you deploy the project in production server.
 * ``APP_KEY``: The key will be used to enforce security in various project functionalities in development mode, such as for running migrations.

 Set Database Values